comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 ln -s /etc/bitcoin/bitcoin.conf .bitcoin/bitcoin.conf
 ```

+Note: You can also opt for modifying the `bitcoin.service` file if you prefer that.

 ### Validate your setup

 Once the bitcoind server is configured you can use [bitnodes.io](https://bitnodes.io/#join-the-network) to check if your node is available.
 Enter your external IP and port 8333.

-You should see a green `xxx.xxx.xxx.xxx:8333 /Satishi:0.yy.y` where `yy.y` is the version of the node you are running.
+You should see a green `xxx.xxx.xxx.xxx:8333 /Satoshi:0.yy.y` where `yy.y` is the version of the node you are running.

 To see the current sync status: